agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `setKey`

 Assigns a new Key/Name to the State.
-It is recommended that each State has its unique Key, because it helps us during debug sessions or if we persist our State, we don't have to pass a separate Key.
+It is recommended that each State has its own unique Key, because it helps us during debug sessions or if we persist our State, we don't have to define a separate Key.
 ```ts
 MY_STATE.setKey("newKey"); // ◀️
 MY_STATE.key; // Returns 'newKey'